xiph/awcy/README.md

 ```
 The rd_server.py daemon listens on port 4000 by default.

+More documentation on rd_server.py can be found in its README.

 Run database format
 ===
 The runs/ directory will contain all of the output files generated from a job.
 There is a info.json file that specifies what options were used by that particular run.
 Here is an example of an info.json file: